-Sexual assault: A person (A) commits an offence of sexual assault if: s/he intentionally touches another person (B), the touching is sexual, (B) does not consent to the touching and (A) does not reasonably believe that (B) consents.
+We will work with statutory safeguarding partners to implement local arrangements for Early Help Sexual assault: A person (A) commits an offence of sexual assault if: s/he intentionally touches another person (B), the touching is sexual, (B) does not consent to the touching and (A) does not reasonably believe that (B) consents.
+Assessment and ensure our DSL is familiar with the process.

 We will utilise the Children who pose a Risk to Children School Safety Plan produced by the local authority.